 "Amongst the many fine songs on Lydia Ramsey’s most recent album, Bandita, this song Ghosts is a real stand out.
 A hypnotic guitar line, a little banjo and a gorgeous fiddle melody blend together to give the song a suitably haunting tone." - Americana UK

 "At the center of KEXP’s vision is musical community and contribution to the musical energies of Seattle and the greater Pacific Northwest.
 In a city full of local music, there are few people who personify this dream and identity better than Lydia Ramsey.
 From growing up in Indianola and learning guitar from her father to playing with local eclectic folk outfit St. Paul de Vence, booking at the Triple Door downtown, and shooting the video for her single “Ghosts” in Vantage, WA, Ramsey sinks deep to her roots.
 Her mentality towards support and contribution to the local community was what gave birth to Bandita, a collection of roots, delta blues, alt-country and honky tonk.
-The record is filled with marlingesque musical conversations, love, and longing." - KEXP Song of the Day
+The record is filled with marlingesque musical conversations, love, and longing." - KEXP

 "A chilling performance complete with wholesome love songs, songs about life’s uncertainties and songs that truly made anyone listening to them feel like they miss someone.
 Her vocal range during the performance was astounding as she managed to bring her voice up from almost a whisper, to a gripping crescendo of pure emotion and heartfelt feelings." - The Watchdog